status-im/contracts/TributeToTalk.md

 ## Smart Contracts Overview
 - `MessageSigned`.
 Helper functions for handling signatures, and recovering addresses
 - `MessageTribute`.
 Implementation of the idea.
-This contract inherits from the `MessageSigned` contract, and handles the business logic behind the contract requests and token transfers.
+This contract inherits from the `MessageSigned` contract, and handles the business logic behind the chat requests and token transfers.

 ## Tutorials